AnthoGdn/labo_fastify-typeorm/README.md

 yarn lint
 ```

-## Todo
+## Some ideas
-* Implement some features
+* Create more DTO and mappers to map DTO to entities
+* Move business code into service layer.
+No in controllers
 * Add a fastify plugin to automatically import plugins and controllers
 * Add a fastify plugin to add Swagger documentation

 ## Author
 Anthony Godin